 How to Thin Paint for Wagner FLEXiO Sprayer

 How to Use the Wagner FLEXiO Paint Sprayer Settings

-The FLEXiO sprayer comes with an adjustable nozzle that allows you to switch between vertical, horizontal, and circular spray patterns.
-Just turn the adjustable nozzle to change the spray pattern.
+The FLEXiO comes with an adjustable nozzle that allows you to switch between vertical, horizontal, and circular spray patterns.
+Just turn the adjustable nozzle to change the pattern.

-If it is horizontal, the sprayer will spray vertical.
-If it is vertical, it will spray horizontal.
-And if it is diagonal, the spray will come out in a circle pattern.
+If it is horizontal, it will spray vertically.
+If it is vertical, it will apply horizontally.
+And if it is diagonal, it will come out in a circle pattern.

-You also have the option to adjust the spray volume with the dial behind the trigger, which will allow you to control the amount of paint being sprayed.
+You also have the option to adjust the spray volume with the dial behind the trigger, which will allow you to control the applied amount.

-Just turn the dial closer to the trigger to make more paint come out, and turn the dial to stick out furniture from the trigger to make less paint come out.
+Just turn the dial closer to the trigger to make more coating come out, and turn the dial to stick out furniture from the trigger to make less come out.

 The iSpray mode is perfect for large projects like fences and walls where you don’t care about the texture that is created, as it can cover an area in a fraction of the time it would take with a traditional brush or roller.

-The Detail mode is ideal for smaller, intricate projects like furniture, where you need to have more control over the spray.
+The Detail mode is ideal for smaller, intricate projects like furniture, where you need to have more control over the application.

-The FLEXiO sprayer also has a variable speed control, which allows you to adjust the air flow power.
+This also has a variable speed control, which allows you to adjust the air flow power.
 I usually keep this setting on 4-5, but I don’t notice a huge difference when this setting is changed.
+Learn more about these Wagner paint sprayer settings in this post.

 What type of paints are compatible with the Wagner FLEXiO sprayer?

-The Wagner FLEXiO sprayer is compatible with most types of paints, including both water-based and oil-based varieties.
+It is compatible with most types, including both waterbased and oil based varieties.

-Note: oil based paints are harder to cleanup because they can’t be cleaned with soap and water.
+Note: oil based types are harder to clean up because they can’t be cleaned with soap and water.

-However, it is important to note that shellac based primers should not be used with the sprayer due to their low flash point.
+Also, it is important to note that shellac based primers should not be used with this HVLP gun due to their low flash point.

-By taking the time to properly clean it after each use, you can ensure the longevity and effectiveness of your sprayer.
+By taking the time to properly clean it after each use, you can make sure of the longevity and effectiveness of your HVLP gun.

+How to Thin Paint for Wagner FLEXiO Sprayer